dynatrace-oss/barista/src/lib/selection-area/README.md

 ## Accessibility

-Selection areas should be given meaningful labels via `aria-label-selected-area`, `aria-label-left-handle`, `aria-label-right-handle` and `aria-label-close-button`, because all those interactive elements dont have a text.
+Selection areas should be given meaningful labels via `aria-label-selected-area`, `aria-label-left-handle`, `aria-label-right-handle` and `aria-label-close-button`, because all those interactive elements don't have a text.

 ## Options & Properties